CathalButler/nuton/README.md

 ### Environment Setup -- Linux
-* Note: [Festival](http://www.cstr.ed.ac.uk/projects/festival/) may need to be manully install if it is not already installed with your OS
+* Note: [Festival](http://www.cstr.ed.ac.uk/projects/festival/) may need to be manully installed if it is not already installed with your OS, this can be done through your package manager (apt, pacman, yum ...)
 * Download [requirements.txt](/requirements.txt)
 * Create Virtual Environment
 * `python3 -m venv venv`